Become an apprentice at Common Hands Farm for the Season

-Our farm strives to be an epicenter for young farmer training, and is well suited for aspiring young farmers who are interested in learning how a farm enterprise works, developing their sensitivity to what the land needs, and learning to be valuable players in their agricultural community.
+Our farm strives to be an epicenter for new farmer training, and is well suited for aspiring farmers who are interested in learning how a farm enterprise works, developing their sensitivity to what the land needs, and learning to be valuable players in their agricultural community.

 This is our 8th year taking a group of beginning farmers on a journey through every aspect of a farm season, learning to think, act and work like a farmer.
 This program requires a dedication to living the lifestyle of a farmer and become accustomed to the many demands inherent to this profession, while working and learning alongside experienced farmers.